What Is GDPR?

 Understanding the roles of processors and controllers can help better position you to address the key requirements of your data protection duties.

-Vision6 is a processor, and our users are the controllers.
+We are a processor, and our users (eg. you) are the controllers.

 If you are offering products or services, here are some things to be mindful of when obtaining consent: